eventide-project/entity-store-event-store-test/README.md

-# entity_store-postgres
+# entity_store-event_store

-Exercise of store of entities that are projected from streams stored in Postgres
+Exercise of store of entities that are projected from streams stored in EventStore

 ## License

-The `entity_store-postgres` library is released under the [MIT License](https://github.com/eventide-project/entity_store-postgres/blob/master/MIT-License.txt).
+The `entity_store-event_store` library is released under the [MIT License](https://github.com/eventide-project/entity-store-event-store/blob/master/MIT-License.txt).